LSX-UniWue/auswahl/doc/point_selection.rst

 The features with the highest **absolute** stability values are selected.

+.. topic:: References:

+    * Wensheng Cai, Yankun Li and Xueguang Shao,
+      'A variable selection method based on uninformative variable elimination for multivariate calibration of near-infrared spectra',
+      Chemometrics and Intelligent Laboratory Systems, 90, 188-194, 2008.

 .. _rf:

 Random Frog
 ===========

 Random Frog (RF) is available in :class:`RandomFrog`.

+.. topic:: References:

+    * Hong-Dong Li and Qing-Song Xu and Yi-Zeng Liang, 'Random frog: An efficient reversible jump Markov Chain Monte Carlo-like approach for variable selection with applications to gene selection and disease classification', Analytica Chimica Acta, 740, 20-26, 2012

 .. _cars: